nicolasdao/userin/README.md

 # Setting up an identity provider

 UserIn supports both [Passport strategies](http://www.passportjs.org/) and native OpenID providers via their `.well-known/openid-configuration` discovery endpoint (e.g., https://accounts.google.com/.well-known/openid-configuration).
+In both cases, an app must be registered with each identity provider.
+The [annex](#annex) of this document details the steps to set this up for some of the most popular provider in the [Registering an application with an Identity Provider](#registering-an-application-with-an-identity-provider) section.

 ## Using Passport

+Example of npm Passport packages:
+- Facebook: `npm i passport-facebook`
+- Google: `npm i passport-google-oauth20`
+- GitHub: `npm i passport-github`
+- LinkedIn: `npm i passport-linkedin-oauth2`

 The next example uses Facebook: